Beavercreek, Ohio: An Overview

 Beavercreek is positioned in close proximity to many colleges and universities.
 The Air Force Institute of Technology, Wright State University, the University of Dayton, Antioch University, Wittenberg University, Central State University, Wilberforce University, Wilmington College, Cedarville College, Clark State Community College and Sinclair Community College are all within easy commuting distance.
 Local industry is centered around research and serves various manufacturers and the U.S. Government.

-Beavercreek’s public school system is considered one of the best in the state, having achieved an “Excellent” ranking from the Ohio Department of Education for 12 consecutive years.
+Beavercreek’s public school system is considered one of the best in the state, and the Beavercreek City School District consistently receives the highest rankings on the Ohio Department of Education's State Report Card.

 Residents enjoy many amenities, including some of the best dining and shopping in the region.
 Recreational options include three golf courses, a thriving parks system and related programming, direct access to a regional bicycle path and local rivers, and a wide variety of athletic programs for children and adults.
 Several outstanding museums are also nearby, including the U.S. Air Force Museum, the Dayton Art Institute and the Boonshoft Museum of Discovery, among others.